tianyingw/tianyingw.github.io/software.md

 ### Developed and maintained:

+   - [DRTL-comb](https://github.com/tianyingw/DRTL-comb): We provide the R package for a double robust transfer learning framework for missing binary covariates.

    - [ZIQ-SIR](https://github.com/tianyingw/ZIQ-SIR): We provide the R code for a semiparametric quantile rank score test for zero-inflated data.

    - [ZIQSI](https://github.com/tianyingw/ZIQSI): This R package is designed to provide advanced statistical tools for quantile curve fitting and average quantile effect calculation via a quantile single index model.